 There are many words with multiple meanings.
-Some words are spelled the same and pronounced differently while others are spelled differently and pronounced the same.
+Some words are spelt the same and pronounced differently while others are spelt differently and pronounced the same.
 The different types of multiple meaning are called homonyms, homophones, and homographs.

 Words that have the same spelling and pronunciation, but have different meanings.

-- rose: My favorite flower is a rose. / He quickly rose from his seat.
+- rose: My favourite flower is a rose. / He quickly rose from his seat.

-- date: Her favorite fruit to eat is a date./Joe took Alexandria out on a date.
+- date: Her favourite fruit to eat is a date./Joe took Alexandria out on a date.

 Words that have the same pronunciation, but different spellings and meanings.

-Words that are spelled the same, but have different pronunciations and meanings.
+Words that are spelt the same, but have different pronunciations and meanings.

 - read: She is going to read the book later./He read the book last night.